 International Accreditation Forum (IAF)

 IAF actively collaborates with the International Organization for Standardization (ISO) and the International Electrotechnical Commission (IEC) to ensure that accreditation practices globally align with international standards.
-The forum also works closely with the International Laboratory Accreditation Cooperation (ILAC) to coordinate efforts in the global accreditation landscape.
+The forum also worked closely with the International Laboratory Accreditation Cooperation (ILAC) to coordinate efforts in the global accreditation landscape.
 By harmonizing accreditation practices and standards, IAF supports its members in improving the quality and safety of goods and services, fostering public health, and protecting the environment.

 For more detailed information about IAF’s initiatives, governance, and the benefits of accreditation, please visit their official website.